 Ski and Snowboard Instructor Qualifications

-All EA courses give you the chance to gain internationally recognised qualifications with the world's most prestigious snow sports associations.
+EA Ski & Snowboard give you the chance to become an internationally recognised ski or snowboard instructor.
 All our partner associations are members of the International Ski Instructors Association (ISIA).
-This means that regardless of where you complete your instructor qualifications, they will be recognised around the world.
+Regardless of where you complete your instructor qualifications, they will be recognised around the world.
 Below is an overview of the qualifications we offer in each country.

 |COUNTRY||SKI ORG||SNOWBOARD ORG||ENTRY||INTERMED.||ISIA EQUIV.||HIGHEST QUAL.|